johanley/special-relativity-core/README.md

 This is misleading.

 **Hollywood simulations of stars streaking rapidly by a relativistic spacecraft are definitely not realistic.**
-In the ultra-relativistic case, Most of the sky would appear black to the human eye.
+In the ultra-relativistic case, most of the sky would appear black to the human eye.
 Stars would almost always appear only in the forward direction.
 A (very) rare exception would be a close fly-by of a bright early-type star (spectral class O, B), which would remain visible in the 'backward' direction for a long time.